-- Scholastic wrestling ranks 6th of all boys' sports in terms of participation at the high school level with over 272,000 nation-wide. (see high school Participation Numbers from the NFHS)
+- Scholastic wrestling ranks 7th of all boys' sports in terms of participation at the high school level with 250,653 nation-wide.
+(Male Participation - Male Participation Charts)

 - In 2008/09, 42 new wrestling programs were established in Arkansas and the Arkansas High School Athletic Association became the 49th state to sanction a high school state wrestling championship currently, Mississippi is the only state that does not.

 COLLEGIATE WRESTLING (INFORMATION PROVIDED BY NCAA AND GAO REPORT)

 - Intercollegiate wrestling has over 100 years of competition.

 - Collegiate wrestling typically ranks in the top 5 in revenue production of all NCAA Championships.

 - Over a 140 new or re-instated intercollegiate wrestling teams (all divisions) have been established since 2002

 - Wrestling has one of the lowest per cost student-athlete of any male sport with a large squad size which makes it an ideal sport to help increase male enrollment.

 - Wrestling has very modest start-up costs and needs

 - Wrestling ranks first among all men's NCAA sports in 1st generation student-athletes